Trewaters/Tanda-DAO/README.md

 ## Roadmap

+See the [open issues](https://github.com/Trewaters/Tanda-DAO/issues) for a list of proposed features (and known issues).

 ### Deploy app to live host.

 Follow our deployment guides for [Vercel](https://create.t3.gg/en/deployment/vercel), [Netlify](https://create.t3.gg/en/deployment/netlify) and [Docker](https://create.t3.gg/en/deployment/docker) for more information.